jpmaldonado/impala_training/connect_r_mac.md

 </div>
 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>This is a little more complicated than connecting with Python and requires the use of ODBC drivers.</p>
+<p>This is a little more complicated than connecting with Python and requires the use of ODBC drivers and the RODBC package. </p>
-<p>**Note: The RImpala package connects to impala, but the queries don't work, so its useless.</p>
+<p>**Note: The RImpala package connects to impala more easily, but doesn't run useful queries so it won't be covered here.</p>
 <p>For Windows instructions, click here:</p>
 </div>
 </div>